This recipe has been a favorite of ours for many, many years.

 - Discard oil from the pan.
 Reduce heat to medium and add the butter.

 - Once melted, add the shallots and cook, stirring often, for about 2 minutes or until soft and lightly browned.

-- Add the mushrooms and increase heat to high.
+- Add the mushrooms and 2 tbsp of Worcestershire sauce.
 Cook them for several minutes until they begin to release their liquid.

-- Carefully add the wine to the pan (be careful, it may flame) and cook sauce for 2 minutes until is is bubbling.
+- Carefully add the wine to the pan (be careful, it may flame) and cook the sauce for 2 minutes until it is bubbling.

-- Add the brown sauce, reduce the heat to medium, and let the sauce simmer for another 3 minutes.
+- Add the brown sauce and the remaining 2 tbsp of Worcestershire sauce and reduce the heat to medium, and then let the sauce simmer for another 3 minutes.

 - Transfer the cutlets to a platter and ladle the sauce over them.
 Garnish with parsley.